aws-samples/aws-stf-dp-aicl/README.md

 <br>

-You can deploy this same stack multiple times for distinct sensors.
-We include samples of payload decoders (Lambda Function) for various sensors and applications.
-You can find the Lambda Function that decodes and transform the payload for each sensor in the folder [`lib`](./lib/):
+You can deploy same stack multiple times for distinct sensors.
+We include samples of payload decoders (Lambda Function) for various sensors and applications (see the [List](#list-of-sensors) below).

-- Smart Parking using [Bosch Parking Lot Sensor - PLS](https://www.bosch-connectivity.com/products/connected-mobility/parking-lot-sensor/downloads/).
-This stack uses the Smart Data Models [`ParkingSpot`](https://github.com/smart-data-models/dataModel.Parking/tree/master/ParkingSpot)
-- Indoor Environment Monitoring using [Milesight AM103](https://www.milesight-iot.com/lorawan/sensor/am103/).
-This stack uses the Smart Data Models [IndoorEnvironmentObserved](https://github.com/smart-data-models/dataModel.Environment/tree/master/IndoorEnvironmentObserved) including properties from [AirQualityObserved](https://github.com/smart-data-models/dataModel.Environment/tree/master/AirQualityObserved)
-- Indoor Environment Monitoring using [Elsys ERS Sound](https://www.elsys.se/en/ers-sound/).
-This stack uses the Smart Data Models [IndoorEnvironmentObserved](https://github.com/smart-data-models/dataModel.Environment/tree/master/IndoorEnvironmentObserved) including properties from [AirQualityObserved](https://github.com/smart-data-models/dataModel.Environment/tree/master/AirQualityObserved)

 The name of the stack and the function used is extracted from the `thing_prefix` used.
 For example, if you use the prefix `SmartParking-BoschPLS`, the stack will extract the last part of the prefix in lower case `boschpls` and will use the Lambda in the folder with the same name `boshpls`.